terminal-nerds/website/CONTRIBUTING.md

 #### [Git flow]

-Take a look at the 🫒 [Git flow] page on our Wiki in this project' repository.
+Take a look at the 🫒 [Git flow] page on our Wiki in this project's repository.
-It thoroughly explains it and provides instructions on creating a new branch.
+It thoroughly explains [Git flow] and provides instructions on creating a new branch.

 [git flow]: https://github.com/terminal-nerds/terminal-nerd/wiki/🫒-Git-flow